The Difference Between a Benefits Broker Vs. a Benefits Consultant

-- Not simply refer you to the plan document for the answer, a Benefits Consultant will find the language you are looking for and explain what it means in language you will not only understand, but be able to relay to your employees.
+- Not simply refer you to the plan document for the answer, a Benefits Consultant will find the language you are looking for and explain what it means in a language you will not only understand but will also be able to relay to your employees.

-- Negotiate new rates with your existing carriers, but will proactively shop your plan with alternative carriers giving you the confidence that you are moving forward with the most cost effective but impactful plan available to your employees.
+- Negotiate new rates with your existing carriers, and will proactively shop your plan with alternative carriers giving you the confidence that you are moving forward with the most cost-effective but impactful plan available to your employees.